jlengstorf/lengstorf.com/content/drafts/soul-crushing-panic-everything-fine.md

 _I thought there'd be more than this,_ it whispers. _Is this as far as I can go?_

-So you sit at the end of a path that promised fulfillment, and you're hit by the gut-dropping realization that you're only thirty years old but you're more or less out of ideas.[^next-steps] Now that you're standing on the precipice of the best ending you could imagine for yourself — you, with that special intellect that was so advanced, so different from all the others: the mediocre coasters, the weak-willed, the "normies" — **all of your accomplishments are feeling more like cheap trophies** no one could (or should) care about longer than the few minutes it'll take to write your obituary.
+So you sit at the end of a path that promised fulfillment, and you're hit by the gut-dropping realization that you're only thirty years old but you're more or less out of ideas.[^next-steps] Now that you're standing on the front steps of the best ending you could imagine for yourself — you, with that special intellect that was so advanced, so different from all the others: the mediocre coasters, the weak-willed, the "normies" — **all of your accomplishments are feeling more like cheap trophies** no one could (or should) care about longer than the few minutes it'll take to write your obituary.

 [^next-steps]:
     You certainly don't intend to do _this_ for the rest of your life, but it's becoming painfully obvious that your stretch goals sound like they were written by a second-grader.

     "Write a novel" — like, for money?
 You're not independently wealthy yet, pal; try again.

-And you can still count on another forty years or so of being alive.
+And you're not even at the halfway point.

-So you're sitting with your feet dangling over the edge of the void, dark and empty and endless, a yawning expanse of nothing in the exact spot where you were _positive_ all the answers would be.
+So here you sit, feet dangling over the edge of the void, staring into a vacant maw in the exact spot you were convinced all the answers would be.

 Disillusionment slumps down beside you and moans, _What now?_